About this Property

 LOCATION: Golf Course

-DETAILS: Savor this bright and pretty well appointed four-bedroom low country, open floor plan home with a entirely vaulted ceiling with tons of natural light in the main living area with multiple dining spaces, and front and back decks, golf course vistas, lake vistas, and a short golf cart ride to the beach. (complimentary 6 person golf cart supplied in rental price)
+DETAILS: Savor this bright and charming well appointed four-bedroom low country, open floor plan home with a entirely vaulted ceiling with tons of natural light in the main living area with multiple dining spaces, and front and back decks, golf course vistas, lake vistas, and a short golf cart ride to the beach. (complimentary 6 person golf cart included in rental price)

 MAXIMUM VEHICLES: The max. number of cars allowed for this property is 4.
 The DeBordieu Colony Community Association charges each car a $20 fee to enter the community, up to a max. matching the number of bedrooms in the vacation rental property.